Climate Change Disclosures Based on TCFD Recommendations

 GRI 201-2, SASB RT-CH-110a.2

-We have taken the following steps to conduct a scenario analysis of the impact of climate change on our Group.
-We examined the impact on our profit-and-loss projection and financial plan, and have categorized risks, opportunities, and countermeasures into short, medium, and long term.
+We took the following steps to conduct a scenario analysis of the impact of climate change on our Group.
+We examined the impact on our profit-and-loss projection and financial plan, and categorized risks, opportunities, and countermeasures into short, medium, and long term.

 1. Create a list of risks and opportunities from climate change that could have a long-term impact on its advanced materials, specialty chemicals, specialty plastics, and construction businesses and environmental services, which comprise the majority of the Group's businesses, and related responses in line with business planning and the R&D Policy.